-- 1. Tree Shelters/Individual tree protection -
+- 1. Tree shelters/individual tree protection -

 - Presence (Yes/No)

 - Condition

 - Good all shelters in good condition

 - Average some missing or damaged but majority intact

 - Poor majority missing, not installed correctly or damaged

-- Outgrown Shelters need removing
+- Outgrown shelters need removing

 - 2. Fencing -

 - Presence (Yes/No)

 - Condition

 - Good Fencing in perfect condition

-- Poor Requiring attention (Specify detail)
+- Poor Requiring attention (specify detail)

 - 3. General comments Please add any other comments relating to the ground preparation, health of trees, reasons for understocking, lack of vigour, foliage colour etc.

-Example 2: Recording Tree shelter, fencing and other general comments for the stratum.
+Example 2: Recording tree shelter, fencing and other general comments for the stratum.

-Tree Protection Prese nce?
-(Y/N) Conditi lition Comments Tree Shelters Y Pick fro om list Fencing Y Pick fro General Comments : Insert commer its on g round pi reparati on, heal th of tre es, rea sons for underst ocking, l lack of v /igour, foliage c olour et c
+Tree Protection Presen ce?
+(Y/N) Condit ition Comments Tree Shelters Υ Pick fro from list Fencing Υ Pick fro m list General Comments : Insert commen ıts on gı round p reparati on, heal th of tre es, rea sons for underst ocking, lack of vigour, foliage c olour et c

-7. Year 5: Overall stocking density and tree health
+7. Year 5: overall stocking density and tree health

-The WCC Year 5 Monitoring Report will automatically carry out further calculations if data is entered into each 'Plot Survey Sheet'.
+The year 5 monitoring report will automatically carry out further calculations if data is entered into each 'plot survey sheet'.
 You can enter data into the data sheets in the field if you have a suitable device or back in the office if you take paper sheets to site.

-- You will need one Monitoring Report per Stratum. - Basic Information such as Project Name, ID, stratum number and net area, number of plots should be entered into the Stratum Summary Sheet and will copy across to each Plot sheet. - The Stratum Summary Sheet automatically updates and calculates the stocking density. - Do not forget to add any general comments about each plot in terms of ground prep, health of trees, reasons for understocking or lack of vigour or foliage colour etc. There is also a space in the Stratum Summary Sheet for general comments which apply to the whole stratum.
+- You will need one monitoring report per stratum. - Basic information such as project name, ID, stratum number and net area, number of plots should be entered into the stratum summary sheet and will copy across to each plot sheet. - The stratum summary sheet automatically updates and calculates the stocking density. - Remember to add any general comments about each plot in terms of ground prep, health of trees, reasons for understocking or lack of vigour or foliage colour etc. There is also a space in the stratum summary sheet for general comments which apply to the whole stratum.